nick990/scrimba-react-course/tenzies/README.md

 Clicking the button should generate a new array of numbers and set the `dice` state to that new array (thus re-rendering the array to the page).

+## Challenge 6

+Update the array of numbers in state to be an array of objects instead.\
+Each object should look like:\
+`{ value: <random number>, isHeld: false }`.

+Making this change will break parts of our code, so make sure to update things so we're back to a working state.